open-education-hub/essentials-security/explaining-the-internet/README.md

 The first DNS server that the recursive resolver talks to is the **root server**.
 These servers are responsible for translating _top-level domains_, such as `.io`, `.com`, `.net` etc.
-These root servers are few in number (only 13 accross the world) and are highly secured.
+These root servers are few in number (only 13 across the world) and are highly secured.

 #### The Top-Level Domain Name Server